hiveeyes/beradio/doc/source/beradio.rst

+.. _beradio-spec:

 =====================
 BERadio specification
 =====================

-``BERadio`` is ``Bencode-over-Radio``.
-Furthermore a neologism from the infinite work-in-progress at Berlin Airport BER and the dalmatian word für 'bye', called ``Adio.
+``BERadio`` is ``Bencode-over-Radio``, a specification and reference implementation.
+Furthermore a neologism from the infinite work-in-progress at the new Berlin airport *BER* - and the dalmatian word für *bye*, called *Adio*.

-Intro
+Scope
 =====
-By showing examples, this document currently defines the scope of the ``BERadio`` protocol naming-, decoding- and transformation-rules.
+This document currently defines the scope of the ``BERadio`` protocol naming-, decoding- and transformation-rules.
-It is about the "how" to ingest, map and transform messages in Bencode format and publish them to an MQTT bus.
+In general, this is about the "how" to ingest, map and transform messages in Bencode format and publish them to a MQTT bus.

-TODO: What about other bus systems, like WAMP?
-See also https://github.com/goeddea/scratchbox/blob/master/yun/serial_to_wamp.js

 Version 2
 =========